Why Am I Always So Tired?

 Aside from the causes mentioned above, fatigue can be caused by a multitude of underlying medical conditions.
 The following sheds light on some of the most common causes.

-This condition commonly causes musculoskeletal pain and chronic fatigue, especially in women.
+This condition causes musculoskeletal pain and chronic fatigue, especially in women.
 Chronic fatigue syndrome and Fibromyalgia are viewed as separate but affiliated disorders.
 The two conditions share a common symptom – chronic fatigue that significantly interferes with patients’ lives.